The American chiropractic association estimate back and neck injuries cost Americans at least $50 billion in health care costs each year.

 The Nature, Severity, and Duration of the Neck Injury

 Neck and back injuries can range from minor strains and sprains to serious cervical fractures and spinal disk damage.
 The general rule of thumb is that the more serious the injury, the more the insurance settlement or jury verdict

 Some insurance companies can also use the nature and cost of medical treatment to determine the severity of the accidents and their compensation.
 For example, a neck injury that requires spinal fusion may attract higher settlement than a strained neck that typically requires just a few weeks in a brace.
 Additionally, injuries that need treatments by specialist physicians are given more weight than those that need chiropractors or even physical therapists.

 Insurance Limits Coverage Limits

 Before deciding whether to accept or reject an insurance settlement offer, it is essential to understand how the insurance representative arrived at their numbers.
 An insurance policy details specific coverage options and their limits.
 A car insurance policy that comes with liability coverage, collision coverage, and comprehensive coverage is said to have three separate limits.
 Usually, an insurance coverage limit is used to determine the maximum compensation an insurance company pays for a covered claim.
 The higher the limit of the at-fault driver’s policy during the time of an accident, the higher amount you should demand.

-If you sustained back and neck injuries due to a car accident, it is advisable to seek legal advice from a personal injury attorney.
+If you sustained back and neck injuries due to a car accident, it is advisable to seek legal advice from a car accident lawyer.
 Our highly experienced personal injury and car accident lawyers can handle all the legal aspects of your neck and back injury claim so that you focus on recovery.